zzfima/docs.ru-ru/docs/machine-learning/how-to-guides/train-regression-model-ml-net.md

 var mlContext = new MLContext();

 // Step one: read the data as an IDataView.

-// First, we define the reader: specify the data columns and where to find them in the text file. var reader = mlContext.Data.TextReader(new TextLoader.Arguments {
+// First, we define the reader: specify the data columns and where to find them in the text file. var reader = mlContext.Data.CreateTextReader(
+        columns: new TextLoader.Column[]
-    Column = new[] {
+        {
-        // We read the first 11 values as a single float vector. new TextLoader.Column("FeatureVector", DataKind.R4, 0, 10),
+            // We read the first 11 values as a single float vector. new TextLoader.Column("FeatureVector",DataKind.R4,0,10),
             // Separately, read the target variable.
-        new TextLoader.Column("Target", DataKind.R4, 11),
+            new TextLoader.Column("Target",DataKind.R4,11)
         },
+        // Default separator is tab, but the dataset has semicolon.
+        separatorChar: ';',
         // First line of the file is a header, not a data row.
-    HasHeader = true,
-    Separator = ";"
-});
+        hasHeader: true
+);

-// Now read the file (remember though, readers are lazy, so the actual reading will happen when the data is accessed). var trainData = reader.Read(trainDataPath);
+// Now read the file (remember though, readers are lazy, so the actual reading will happen when the data is accessed). var trainData = reader.Read(dataPath);

 // Step two: define the learning pipeline.

 // We 'start' the pipeline with the output of the reader. var pipeline =
         // First 'normalize' the data (rescale to be
         // between -1 and 1 for all examples)
         mlContext.Transforms.Normalize("FeatureVector")
-    // Add the SDCA regression trainer.
+        // Cache data in memory so that SDCA trainer will be able to randomly access training examples without
+        // reading data from disk multiple times.
+Data will be cached at its first use in any downstream step.
+        // Notice that unused part in the data may not be cached.
+        .AppendCacheCheckpoint(mlContext)
+        // First 'normalize' the data (rescale to be
+        // between -1 and 1 for all examples)
-    .Append(mlContext.Regression.Trainers.StochasticDualCoordinateAscent(label: "Target", features: "FeatureVector"));
+        .Append(mlContext.Regression.Trainers.StochasticDualCoordinateAscent("Target", "FeatureVector"));

 // Step three.
 Fit the pipeline to the training data. var model = pipeline.Fit(trainData);